qddegtya/qddegtya.github.io/_os/hlang.md

 ---
-title: "A FBP-Inspired language for universal applications."
+title: "Hlang - A FBP-Inspired language for universal applications."
 excerpt: "Hlang aims to make programming easier, faster and more comfortable.
 It avoids coding,repetition and frustration."
 header:
   image: assets/images/p-header.jpg